pharo-nosql/mongotalk/mc/Mongo-SDAM.package/MongoSDAMUnknownServerDescription.class/README.md

-I represent the description of a server that has never connnected yet.
+I represent the description of a server that has never connected yet.
 (Kind of Null Object design pattern implementation).